jtmuller5/jtmuller5.github.io/src/content/docs/docs/Tools/Firebase/modular_vs_namespaced_firestore.md

 const app = initializeApp(firebaseConfig);
 ```

-This is where the similarities end.
+This is where the similarities between the old API and the new one end.

 ### Interacting with Firestore